 One of our favorite spots to visit is Norfolk Botanical Gardens.
 Explore the grounds including the lovely Japanese Garden, Wildflower Meadow and Butterfly Garden.
 Afterwards, kids will have a blast at the WOW Children’s Garden.
-This area is dedicated to kids and families and includes a splash area- so pack sunscreen, bathing suits and towels.
+This area is dedicated to kids and families and includes a splash area- so pack sunscreen, bathing suits and towels during summer months.

 Another attraction you don’t want to miss is the Virginia Zoo.
-The zoo has been undergoing expansion for years and now houses extensive Asian and African habitats.
+The zoo has been undergoing expansion for years and houses extensive Asian and African habitats.
 You should be able to explore all the exhibits in a few hours, so consider packing a picnic lunch and eating at Lafayette Park right next door!
 The mischievous Red Panda is one of my favorites.